-- 6.2.1 SHSC will undertake its external reporting and notification requirements in line with national guidance available at appendix 6 of the patient safety incident response framework (PSIRF -2022). - 6.2.2 SHSC currently reports patient safety incidents to the national reporting and learning system (NRLS) through weekly data uploads. - 6.2.3 In line with the PSIRF, reporting incidents previously defined as 'serious incidents' to the national 'StEIS' database will cease and, at a date to be determined nationally, the replacement system, Learning From Patient Safety Events System (LFPSE) will be used to report and monitor all patient safety incidents including those identified as requiring a patient safety incident investigation. - 6.2.4 Management and monitoring of individual investigations, previously the responsibility of the local commissioning organisation, will be the responsibility of SHSC's Trust Board. - 6.2.5 Reporting PSIs and PSIIs to the new LFPSE will follow when this replaces the NRLS and further guidance is issued. - 6.2.6 Statutory Care Quality Commission (CQC) notification requirements will be met by reporting incidents to the national reporting and learning system (NRLS) and its successor system.
+- 6.2.1 SHSC will undertake its external reporting and notification requirements in line with national guidance available at appendix 6 of the Patient Safety Incident Response Framework (PSIRF 2022). - 6.2.2 SHSC currently reports patient safety incidents to the Learning from Patient Safety Events (LFPSE) system. - 6.2.3 In line with the PSIRF, reporting incidents previously defined as 'serious incidents' to the national 'StEIS' database will cease and, at a date to be determined nationally, the LFPSE system will be used to report and monitor all patient safety incidents including those identified as requiring a PSII. - 6.2.4 Management and monitoring of individual PSIIs, previously the responsibility of the local commissioning organisation, will be the responsibility of SHSC's Trust Board. - 6.2.5 Statutory Care Quality Commission (CQC) notification requirements will be met by reporting incidents to the LFPSE system.
 One notable exception is the death of a patient detained under the Mental Health Act which, in line with national guidance, will be reported directly to the CQC.